yj7082126/musubi-tuner/docs/advanced_config.md

     If specified, the decay rate will linearly interpolate from beta to beta2 across the merging process

+--sigma_rel SIGMA_REL
+    Relative sigma for Power Function EMA (optional, mutually exclusive with beta/beta2) This resolves the issue where the first checkpoint has a disproportionately large influence when beta is specified.
+    If specified, beta is calculated using the Power Function EMA method from the paper: https://arxiv.org/pdf/2312.02696.
+This overrides beta and beta2.

 --output_file OUTPUT_FILE
     Output file path for the merged weights (required)